 What is Smart Gardening?

 Smart Gardening is an initiative from Michigan State University Extension that helps people become great gardeners who are environmentally savvy and SMART!
 It is a campaign to help home and experienced gardeners adopt and implement real-life techniques in their yard and garden that will help them save time, money and the environment!
-IPM or Integrated Pest Management has long been a hallmark of MSU Extension programs but often times gardeners cannot unravel the amount of information that comes their way—-from educational institutions, magazines and commercial product producers.
+Integrated Pest Management (IPM) has long been a hallmark of MSU Extension programs but often times gardeners cannot unravel the amount of information that comes their way—-from educational institutions, magazines and commercial product producers.
 “Smart” helps people adopt proven, university-researched tactics in their own back yards.

 Smart Gardening messages and concepts are based upon these themes: Smart Plants, Smart Lawns, Smart Soils, Smart Vegetables and Smart Pollinators.

 A first look into the “Smart Gardening” initiative begins at the Gardening in Michigan website where short videos, tip sheets, a toll-free hotline and the Ask-an-Expert widget can be found.

 The Michigan State University team of Horticulture educators employs many methods to help folks learn about being a Smart Gardener including seminars, conferences, one-on-one education, media attention, public events, booths, and more!

 Extension Master Gardener (EMG) volunteers also have an opportunity to obtain in-depth Smart Gardening Volunteer (SGV) training.